Alles fühlt der Liebe Freuden - Mozart's Die Zauberflöte

 Tenor

 Brian Jeffers is a talented NYC-based performer, praised for his "flexible and heroic tenor" (Opera News).
-His 2022/2023 season was marked by exciting engagements, including his mainstage role debut as Beadle Bamford in Sweeney Todd and Lillas Pastia in La Tragedie de Carmen with Chautauqua Opera.
-He also made his symphony debut with the Chautauqua Symphony Orchestra.
+His 2024-25 season was marked by exciting engagements, including house and role debuts as the Valet in Viardot's Cendrillon with Knoxville Opera, Sellem in The Rake’s Progress and Burrowing Mole in The Fantastic Mr. Fox at Opera Omaha.
+He debuted as Beadle Bamford in Sweeney Todd and Lillas Pastia in La Tragédie de Carmen with Chautauqua Opera in 2023, also appearing with the Chautauqua Symphony Orchestra.
 He took the stage at Lincoln Center's David Geffen Hall in his Lincoln Center debut in Adolpus Hailstork's oratorio Done Made My Vow with the NY Philharmonic.
-His 2024 engagements include the role of the Valet in Viardot's Cendrillon at Knoxville Opera, Sellem in The Rake's Progress, and the Burrowing Mole in The Fantastic Mr. Fox with Opera Omaha.

 Brian's professional debut was in the world premiere of Jonathan Dawe's Nero and the Fall of Lehman Brothers at Columbia University's Casa Italiana.
 He has since performed with various opera companies, including Opera Saratoga, On Site Opera, Mostly Mozart Festival, New Amsterdam Opera, Axelrod Performing Arts Center, and City Lyric Opera.